-Each fellow receives funds and connections to a new long lasting community of professional artists and filmmakers.
+Each fellow receives funding and welcomed into a vibrant, lasting community of professional artists and filmmakers.

-This lab holds a space for emerging artists to step into their creative screenwriting process, learn skills, and gain the necessary confidence to trust their intuition and story.
+StorySeeds creates space for new storytellers to step into their screenwriting journey, build essential skills, and grow the confidence to trust their creative voice.

 LEAH X RATHE